product-definition-center/pdc-client/README.markdown

     Plugins are configurable which depends on the user's needs.
     If no plugins are configured, the default plugins will be used.
+    If plugins are configured, they will be merged to the default ones.

 ### Example system configuration